-It will take up to two business days for them to get back with you.
-When you prepare video for the sponsored posts, you have to follow the requirements outlined in the branded content policy.
-Make sure you carefully read this so that your video does not violate their terms.
+(Note: If the sponsored post is a video, you must follow the requirements outlined in the branded content policy.
+Make sure you carefully read this so that your video does not violate its terms.)

-What many bloggers do is create a longer affiliate disclosure page and link to this via a simple sentence on the blog posts.
-This allows you to include your own wording, in addition to the wording that may be required by specific affiliates.
+Many bloggers create a longer affiliate disclosure page and link to this via a simple blog post.
+This allows you to include your own wording, in addition to the wording that specific affiliates may require.

 For example, Amazon has its own disclosure statement that you must use on your site.
 They will suspend or deactivate your account in a heartbeat if they do not see this is done properly.
 Review the Operating Agreement, Section 5, where they share the content that you must include.
 That is pretty lengthy and so putting that into a post doesn’t always work.

 The way to work around this is to create a full disclosure policy on your site.
-You can see the one I have on this site as well as the one I use on Penny Pinchin’ Mom.
-Since, TracieFobes.com does not promote Amazon links, that disclosure is not required.
-(Please do not copy these disclosures, but rather, use them as inspiration to create your own).
+You can see the one I have on this site.
+Since TracieFobes.com does not promote Amazon links, that disclosure is not required.
+(Please do not copy this disclosure.
+You can purchase a disclosure policy here.)

-You can see that I am very honest about the fact that I will make money.
+You can see that I am candid about the fact that I will make money.
 I don’t feel shame in saying this either.
-This is my business and affiliate sales is one of my income streams.
+This is my business, and affiliate sales are one of my income streams.

 I then connect that page to every post on my site, where they could be an affiliate link.
-I placed a simple disclosure and link at the very top of my post, directly beneath my title.
-This way, the reader can see this before they even read anything in my post, and certainly before they would ever click on any of my links.
-They can click on the link to read the entire policy.
+I placed a simple disclosure and link at the very top of my post.
+That way, the reader can see this before they even read anything in my post, and certainly before they would ever click on any of my links.

 It is also common practice to share affiliate links on social media as well.
 Once again, a hashtag will work.
 It can be #affiliate (do not abbreviate to #aff).
 This works on both Twitter and Pinterest.
 And, while it can work on Facebook, it is not a good practice.